-Brave is an increasingly popular web browser for Linux and other operating system.
-The focus on blocking ads and tracking by default along with Chrome extension support has made Brave a popular choice among Linux users.
+Brave is an increasingly popular web browser for Linux and other operating systems.
+The focus on blocking ads and tracking by default, along with Chrome extension support, has made Brave a popular choice among Linux users.

 In this tutorial, you’ll learn to install Brave on Fedora Linux.
 You’ll also learn about updating it and removing it.

 The tutorial has been tested on Fedora but it should also be valid for other distributions in the Red Hat domain such as CentOS, Alma Linux and Rocky Linux.

 You’ll have to go to the command line way for installing Brave here.

 As a prerequisite, please ensure that dnf-plugin-core is installed.

 The next step is to add the Brave repository to your system:

 You should also import and add the repository key so that your system trusts the packages coming from this newly added repository: